Log Aggregation (Loki)

 In this deployment, Loki is deployed in HA, deploying replicas of write and read nodes (processes)

 - Write nodes: supporting write path.
-Distributor and Ingestor components, responsible to store logs and indexes in the back-end storage (Minio S3 storage)
+Distributor and Ingestor components, responsible to store logs and indexes in the back-end storage (S3 storage)

 - Read nodes: supporting read path.
 Ruler, Querier and Frontend Querier components, responsible to answer to log queries.